 E) Variable speed fans which can be completely powered down

-(a) Computer system fans that can, besides varying their RPM and thus varying the amount of power they draw and the amount of air they pump, can completely stop the fan motor, essentially drawing no power.
+(a) Computer system fans that can, besides varying their RPM and thus varying the amount of power they draw and the amount of air they move, can completely stop the fan motor, essentially drawing no power.
 Either through a communication signal via an interface, or merely by setting the fan supply voltage to zero, the fan will stop.
-The fan can start again when signaled to do so or when supply voltage is nominal levels.
+The fan can start again when signaled to do so or when supply voltage is raised to nominal levels.
 This will significantly reduce the amount of power consumed by a computer when it is in idle or low power mode, and passive convection cooling is sufficient to cool the system or parts of the system.

 F) BIOS/Boot up code for ultra-efficient server